laysent/some-codemod/README.md

 ### autobind

-THis codemod will transform class definition to use `autobind` decorator instead of using class property for `this` bind.
+This codemod will transform class definition to use `autobind` decorator instead of using class property for `this` bind.
 Example:

 Input the following class definition: